 Open Space Provision Standards are necessary to inform local planning.
-Planning decisions should be informed by a robust and up to date local open space assessment.
-Under the National Planning Policy Framework 2012
+Planning decisions should be informed by a robust and up to date local open space assessment in line with the National Planning Policy Framework 2021 (para.s 98/99)

 In 2014, Cornwall Council adopted the Open Space Strategy for Larger Towns in Cornwall as interim planning guidance.
-Pending adoption of the Cornwall Local Plan, when it become a Supplementary Planning Document.
-The strategy identifies open space local provision standards for the following urban settlements:
+The work has been refreshed following the adoption of the Cornwall Local Plan, for which it now forms an evidence base.
+The adopted strategy identifies open space local provision standards for the following urban settlements: